 This week I’ve been baking round-the-clock.
 Cookies, cakes, and candy have all emerged from my kitchen.
 I’ve done quite a bit of experimenting, too.
 Some experiments went straight to the trash, but the successful ones went to our neighbors.
 I can’t tell you how much I love surprising friends with plates of sweets.
 Well, come on, who doesn’t like that?
 A friend of ours became a Colonel on Tuesday, so I took a maple cheesecake to help them celebrate.
 Another friend returns home from the war on Saturday – after 7 months away.
 He’s requested a brownie pudding upon his homecoming.
 It’s really amazing how we can show others love and hospitality with sugar, butter, and a smile.

-Hospitality hasn’t always been my strong suit.
-In my early years of marriage, I knew how to cook but I didn’t really understand what it meant to be hospitable.
+Entertaining hasn’t always been my strong suit.
 I was held back many times by thoughts like: “I don’t have all of the linens and plates we need,” “we don’t have enough furniture,” or “our dining area only seats 4.”

 Do you cringe at the thought of entertaining?
 Do you worry about making everything perfect?
 The food.
 The cleaning.
 The decor?
 I met Sandy a couple of months ago at a blogging event.
 She writes the blog Reluctant Entertainer.
 We immediately got on the topic of entertaining and I could see a spark in her eye.
 Before we parted, she gave me her new book, The Reluctant Entertainer.
 Over Thanksgiving I took time to read it and was encouraged by her advice, wisdom, and ideas.